ChrisWhealy/DistributedSystemNotes/Lecture 21.md

 ### Reduce Function

-In many programming languages, the `reduce` is also known as `folder` meaning *"fold the values in the list towards the right"*.
+In some programming languages, the `reduce` is also known as `foldr` meaning *"fold the values in the list towards the right"*.

+Whereas a map function needed two arguments, a reduce function needs three:

+1. A function that does the reducing,
+1. Some starting (or base) value, and
+1. A list of values that need to be reduced

+In Haskell, this type would be declared like this:

 ```haskell
 reduce :: (a -> b -> b) -> b -> [a] -> b